ed-o-saurus/PLHaskell/docs/Usage.md

 ### Multiranges

- Mutiranges are represented in Haskell by the `MultiRange a` type which is defined by `type MultiRange a = [Range a]`.
+Mutiranges are represented in Haskell by the `MultiRange a` type with the constructor `MultiRange [Range a]`.

 ## Inline Code